Workplace communication statistics (2022)

 - A large majority is satisfied with remote team leadership.
 86% of employees declared their leadership teams provide “agency and autonomy while working remotely”.
 Moreover, 84% of employees declared their leadership “understands what it takes to operate remotely”.

-A Gallup report even shows that as much as 54% of US workers would now leave their current job positions to pursue positions in companies that allow working from home.
+A Gallup report even shows that as many as 54% of US workers would now leave their current job positions to pursue positions in companies that allow working from home.

 Moreover, Global Workplace Analytics shows that over 33% of employees would take a pay cut for the option to work from home.

-🎓 To learn how best to communicate with teammates while working remotely, check out our detailed guide (+ infographic) about the subject — How to improve team communication when working from home.
+To learn how best to communicate with teammates while working remotely, check out our detailed guide (+ infographic) about the subject:

 Statistics on how people prefer to communicate at the workplace